adriancysvillegast/Eggs-Timer/README.md

 # eggs-timer
-Eggs timer is a basic app where use bar progress, count timer and add some things like an alarm this app have 3 categories soft, medium and hard
+Eggs timer is a basic app where use bar progress, count timer and add some things like an alarm.

+This app have 3 categories soft, medium and hard

 ScreenShots: